Misericordia University Study Abroad/Away Policies

 - All study abroad-away applications are made through the Study Abroad-Away Office.
 Students will complete a Misericordia University application first and obtain approval from the Study Abroad-Away office before applying to the overseas institution.

-- In general, students are not permitted to participate in study abroad-away programs in a country where the United States State Department has issued a Travel Warning (as opposed to an Advisory).
-For more information please see: State Department Travel Warnings.
+- Students are not permitted to participate in study abroad-away programs in a country where the United States State Department has issued a Travel Advisory at the 3 or 4 level.

 - Students must consult with their academic advisor regarding courses and number of credits to be taken at the institution abroad-away.